 Observation is a creative act, too.
 Every perception is a creative act through close, mindful observation.
 Your inner perception of things is essential — it's your signature in this world.
 You have the ability and power to co-create your reality, for the world is an expression of yourself.

 Be an active watcher and a permanent snorkeler of the world.
-And remember what Antoine de Saint-Exupéry wrote in The Little Prince :
+And remember what Antoine de Saint-Exupéry wrote in his book called The Little Prince :

 “One sees clearly only with the heart.
 Anything essential is invisible to the eyes.”